 top of page

-Seasonal depression, also known as Seasonal Affective Disorder or SAD, follows a predictable seasonal pattern.
-It usually appears in late fall or early winter when daylight drops and your internal system responds to the shift.
+Seasonal depression, also known as Seasonal Affective Disorder (SAD), follows a predictable seasonal pattern.
+It usually appears in late fall or early winter when daylight drops, and your internal system responds to the shift.
+This isn't just about feeling moody because it’s cold outside.
+Your brain and body react to changes in sunlight, serotonin, melatonin, and circadian rhythms.
+In other words, your system is not broken; it is responding.

 Common Symptoms Include